flarkflarkflark/Stemperator/scripts/DAW_INTEGRATION.md

    - Select `scripts/reaper/Stemperator_Explode_Stems.lua`

 2. **Run the Script**
-   - Select the track with Stemperator
+   - Select the track with STEMperator plugin
    - Run the script (assign a keyboard shortcut for convenience)
    - 4 new tracks are created with routing already configured

 ### Manual Setup

-1. Insert Stemperator on an audio track
+1. Insert STEMperator plugin on an audio track
 2. Right-click plugin → "Build multichannel routing for outputs"
 3. Or manually create sends:
    - Create 4 new tracks (Vocals, Drums, Bass, Other)
-   - On Stemperator track: disable Master send
+   - On STEMperator track: disable Master send
    - Create 4 sends to stem tracks
    - Set each send's source channels:
      - Send 1: Ch 1-2 → Vocals